-James Seymour is Director of Admissions at the University of Buckingham.
+James Seymour is Director of Marketing and Student Recruitment at the University of Gloucestershire.
 Here he provides some top tips for students preparing their personal statement.

 Personal statements may seem formulaic but they can be critical to the decision-making process and we do read them.

 This is your chance to demonstrate your enthusiasm and commitment and show us what value you can add to a university.
 In the vast majority of cases universities are finding ways to make you an offer, not reject you – the personal statement is your chance to make this decision easier for them!

 If you’re applying for a high-demand course where there are more applicants that meet the criteria than places available, your personal statement could well be the deciding factor on whether or not you get an interview or audition.

 First, you need to explain why you want a place on a course.
 You should:

 - Explain the reason for your choice and how it fits in with your career aspirations/ideas.

 - Give examples of any related academic or work experience.